 “They’re getting a divorce!?!”

-I couldn’t believe what I was hearing from a church board member.
+A church board member had just shared this information.
 One of our core families was separating.
-I was heartbroken for the family, the couple, the kids, and the extended family and friends in the church.
+This news left me feeling heartbroken for the family, the couple, the kids, and the extended family and friends in the church.
 I wanted to go and help, solve, own the problem.
-I couldn’t.
+But, I couldn’t.

 I couldn’t do anything; It was too late.